Exercise For Stress Relief

 Setting Realistic Goals

 Start with setting goals that feel like a friend, not a drill sergeant.
 You don’t have to go from zero to hero overnight.
-Maybe it’s a 10-minute walk daily or a yoga session twice a week.
+Maybe it’s a 10-minute walk daily or a yoga session twice a week can make a difference to your stress issues.
 Small, achievable goals are the stepping stones to bigger ones.

 Source: pexels.com